Mango0x45/liblux/README.md

 ## Compilation

-Compilation of the library is extremely simple:
+Compilation of the library is extremely simple, but will require you to have the `tup` build system installed:

 ```
-$ make          # To build the library
+$ tup           # To build the library
 # make install  # To install the library, requires root privileges
 ```